meowwtama/tp/docs/DeveloperGuide.md

    1. MyBookshelf loads the empty `data/addressbook.json` file.

-3. Dealing with missing library book list's data file
+3. Dealing with missing library book list's data file.
    1. MyBookshelf handles the issue where library book list's data file is missing.
    1. MyBookshelf is unable to find specific file located at `data/library.txt`.
    1. MyBookshelf creates a new empty file located at `data/library.txt`.
    1. MyBookshelf loads the empty `data/library.txt` file.

-4. Dealing with corrupted library book list's data file
+4. Dealing with corrupted library book list's data file.
    1. MyBookshelf handles the issue where library book list's data file is corrupted.
    1. Prerequisites: The data file exists and is located at `data/library.txt`.
    1. MyBookshelf loads data from `data/library.txt`.